UrielCh/opencv-electron/README.md

 ### Running this example (plain-js)

-#### Set up opencv4nodejs, electron and rebuild the module for electron:
+#### Set up opencv4nodejs, electron and rebuild the module for electron

 ``` bash
 npm install